jonathanycai/StrideSync/README.md

 - Runners of all levels looking to enhance their workout experience.
 - Fitness enthusiasts who want to maintain a consistent pace.
 - Music lovers who want to discover new tracks that fit their tempo.
+- Frequent runners who want to save time on playlist building.

 ## 💻 Tech Stack
 - **Backend:** Express.js (API and playlist generation logic)